OpenDSA/OpenDSA/RST/en/Glossary.rst

       Within a :term:`recursive function`, it is a call that the function makes to itself.

+   recursive data structure
+      A data structure that is partially
+      composed of smaller or simpler instances of the same data structure.
+      For example, :term:`linked lists <linked list>` and :term:`binary trees <binary tree>` can be viewed as recursive data structures.

    recursive function
       A function that includes a :term:`recursive call`.